China’s auto exports to Mexico still rising; but face challenges in US from Trump presidency

 Both SAIC Motor and BYD also revealed plans to build manufacturing plants in Mexico this year.

-BYD will invest $600 million into building a new energy vehicle (NEV) production plant in Mexico with capacity for 150,000 units per year, it said.
-The company said recently that it expected sales of electric vehicles in Mexico to reach 50,000 units in 2024.
+BYD will invest $600 million into building a new energy vehicle (NEV) production plant in Mexico.
+It will have capacity for 150,000 units per year, the company said.
+They recently stated that they expected sales of electric vehicles in Mexico to reach 50,000 units in 2024.

 Volvo, which is majority-owned by Chinese company Geely, announced in October that it will build a $700 million truck manufacturing plant in Mexico’s northeastern city of Monterrey.